alexandrebobkov/ESP-Nodes/rainmaker.md

 <img alt="ESP-IDF.
 Create a New Project" src="https://alexandrebobkov.github.io/ESP-Nodes/assets/Espressif-Rainmaker_008.png" width="70%"/>

-### Adding RainMaker Device
+### IV.
+Provisioning RainMaker Device

-Once project is successfully built, and ESP32-WROOM module is flashed, reboot your device and open Serial Monitor in order to access provisioning QR code.
+Once project is successfully built, and ESP32-WROOM module is flashed, a device needs to be connected to the Rainmaker cloud service.
+To do so, reboot your device and open Serial Monitor in order to access _provisioning QR Code_.
 At this point you can start adding your device to your RainMaker dashboard.
 On your smartphone, launch the _ESP RainMaker_ app and click _Add device_.
 You'll be asked to scan the QR code.
 If provisioning is successful, _ESP RainMaker_ app will take you to the nest steps.

 <img alt="ESP-IDF.
 Create a New Project" src="https://alexandrebobkov.github.io/ESP-Nodes/assets/Espressif-Rainmaker_009.png" width="70%"/>

 <img alt="ESP-IDF.
 Create a New Project" src="https://alexandrebobkov.github.io/ESP-Nodes/assets/Espressif-Rainmaker_010.png" width="70%"/>

+### V. Connecting Rainmaker Device to Alexa

 <img alt="Alexa Account Linking to RainMaker" src="https://alexandrebobkov.github.io/ESP-Nodes/assets/Screenshot_20240716-213521~2.png" width="70%"/>